Words Allison Reiber DiLiegro Images Michal Rzepecki

 My wife, Miri, pushed it along from the beginning.
 I remember walking out of the shower and saying, “What if I start my own hotel?”
 That same evening, we went to a wine shop, and she started asking me questions—how I would look at it, what it should be.
 She named the hotel that same day.

-I wanted the name to be about transformation.
-I wanted it to be masculine.
+I wanted the name to be about transformation, and I wanted it to sound masculine.
 I wanted it to be a short name.
 She said “Esh,” which means “fire” in Hebrew, and I loved it.
 She’s been part of the project since the very first second.

 Her title is Dreamweaver, which comes Will Guidara’s Unreasonable Hospitality.
 She comes up with and executes highly personalized moments for guests, and she’s great at that—but she also does much more.
-When we opened, she did everything—housekeeping, sales, you name it—and now she’s mostly focused on guest experience at the front desk.
+When we opened, she did everything—housekeeping, sales, you name it—and now she’s mostly focused on getting to know our guests and truly making them feel at home.
+Like Will says, “one size fits one.”
+She also leads PR for the hotel.

 There’s a quote by Nietzsche, “He who has a why can bear almost any how.”
 When I first heard it, it really changed how I understood things.